 Discussions, dialogues, any sort of communicative lesson seemingly a completely foreign concept here.

 What sort of people, aside from myself, had signed up to these classes?

-I looked round the small, crumbling, grey concrete old room – cold, with Corfu’s brilliantly lit, sun-drugged life going on just outside, beyond the shuttered windows: we made a queer, disparate bunch.
+I looked round the small, crumbling, grey concrete old room – cold, with Corfu’s brilliantly lit, sun-drugged life going on just outside, beyond the shuttered windows and the playground: we made a queer, disparate bunch.

 There was Lyudmila, a painfully shy girl from Ukraine who seemed to know no one in Corfu, refused to make eye contact with any of us, or ever try and use any of her Greek.
 Sat deep in her anorak in the height of summer, forever diligently lining up pens on the desk in front of her, arranging her notebooks.

 Alexandra a friendly, loud, stoutly-built Serbian who had met a Greek on the beach on holiday in Kavos, married him within a matter of weeks and never gone back home again.

 Her Greek was better than most of ours, though still insignificant and patchy.
 She took a no-nonsense approach to Leonidas – the only one of us who ever dared cross him.
 Sometimes blazing rows would flare up over the exact meaning of a word.
 The two of them nose to nose.
 Alexandra was the only one of us who seemed to enjoy these lessons.
 “I like his style” she told me, shrugging.
 “He’s…direct.”

 Chester, a waggish American with curly hair, moustache and extravagant deck shoes who lived on a boat he had been sailing around the world on, now docked in Corfu’s Gouvia harbour.